 The One Sheet Paper Box

-This origami-esq DIY, courtesy of Gathering Beauty’s “Make it Monday,” calls for not much more than paper, scissors, and double-sided tape.
-They had us at “one sheet.”
+This origami-esq DIY, courtesy of Gathering Beauty’s “Make it Monday,” calls for nothing more than paper, scissors, and double-sided tape.

 Visit Gathering Beauty for full instructions on how to DIY this One Sheet Paper Box.

 The Wrapping Paper Gift Bag

 Let’s face it, store bought gift bags are way overpriced, to say the least.
 Luckily, they happen to be fairly simple to DIY.
 All you’ll need are scissors, scotch tape, a rectangle hole punch, ribbons, and whatever wrapping paper you have kicking around.